bwsw/cloudstack-ui/README.md

 -v /path/to/favicon.ico:/static/img/favicon.ico \
 -v /path/to/cloudstack_logo.png:/static/img/cloudstack_logo.png \
 -v /path/to/cloudstack_logo_light.png:/static/img/cloudstack_logo_light.png \
--v /path/to/cloudstack_logo_dark.png:/static/img/cloudstack_logo_dark.png
 ```
-where the `favicon.ico` is the favicon, `cloudstack_logo.png` is the logo displayed on the login screen and `cloudstack_logo_light.png` and `cloudstack_logo_dark.png` are CloudStack logos displayed in the sidebar with dark and light theme respectively.
+where the `favicon.ico` is the favicon, `cloudstack_logo.png` is the logo displayed on the login screen and `cloudstack_logo_light.png` is the CloudStack logo displayed in the sidebar with the light theme.

 ### Assisting object cleanup container